briansong524/Reference-Functions/cross_validation/README.md

 This is essentially a wrapper functions to run an exhaustive grid search k-fold cross validation that should generally work with any model training setup.
 It should be able to work with any sklearn models.
-I would advise swapping out sklearn models to something else in production, if minmaxing speed/memory use, but it is probably fine 99% of the time.
+I would advise swapping out sklearn models to something else in production if you're optimizing speed/memory use, but it's probably fine 99% of the time.

 ## General Functionality

-Running *run.py* will take in a training set (and optionally a test set) and run an exhaustive grid search k-fold cross validation to output the best set of hyperparameters.
+Running *run_cv.py* will take in a training set (and optionally a test set) and run an exhaustive grid search k-fold cross validation to output the best set of hyperparameters.
 A printout of the results will be available.
 If a test set is provided, the script will then use the best hyperparameters selected and